score-spec/score-go/README.md

 # score-go

-Reference library for the parsing and loading SCORE files in Go.
+Reference library containing common types and functions for building Score implementations in Go.

 This can be added to your project via: